 The Digital Media Academy is similar to programs offered by the University of Georgia and Clemson University.
 Dean Reichert says each of the three universities offers something different for participants and students are encouraged to complete all three.

 “Industry leaders are constantly asking us to send them diverse talent,” says Tom Reichert, dean of the college.
-“Video is increasingly important in all disciplines.
+“Multimedia storytelling is increasingly important in all disciplines.
 The academy is a way for us to meet their needs while also offering a valuable educational experience for underrepresented students from our university and others.”

 About the Digital Media Academy